xolvio/meteor-email-stub/README.md

 `meteor add xolvio:inbox-stub`

-###usage
+###Usage

+Run a through your app manually, or using integration / end-to-end tests and emails that are sent from your app will be captured wherever `Email.send` is used, such as accounts for verifying emails.

-Run an integration / end-to-end test as you normally do, then you can access the inbox collection from your test as a json object by hitting:
+To see the sent emails from your console/test as a json object you run:

 ```javascript
 Meteor.call('getEmailsFromInboxStub', function(e, emails) {